microsoft/PowerBI-LogAnalytics-Template-Reports/FabricASEngineAnalytics/README.md

 The model has the following tables and the relationships:
 * Calendar
   * 30s granularity.
-  * Has columns like Date and Hour feed to the "Filters on all pages" section.
+  * Has columns such as Date and Hour fed into the "Filters on all pages" section.
 * Artifact
   * This is a calculated table based on the ExecutionMetrics table.
-  * Has columns like WorkspaceId, WorkspaceName, ArtifactId/Semantic Model Id, ArtifactName/Semantic Model Name feed to the "Filters on all pages" section.
+  * Has columns such as WorkspaceId, WorkspaceName, ArtifactId/Semantic Model Id, ArtifactName/Semantic Model Name fed into the "Filters on all pages" section.
 * ExecutionMetrics
-  * This is a list of all the XmlaRequestId that has ExecutionMetrics and can be associated with a semantic moded.
+  * This is a list of all the XmlaRequestId that has ExecutionMetrics and can be associated with a semantic model.
 Plus, the XmlaRequesstId can associated with a semantic model but no ExecutionMetrics (on-going refreshes or missing traces).
-  * Has many to one relationshop to the Calendar and Artifiact tables.
+  * Has many to one relationship to the Calendar and Artifact tables.
-  * Has columns like CapacityId, XmlaRequestId, ApplicationName and EffectiveClaims/Identity feed to the "Filters on all pages" section.
+  * Has columns such as CapacityId, XmlaRequestId, ApplicationName, RequestApp, EffectiveClaims/Identity, Status, StatusCode fed into the "Filters on all pages" section.
-* Command
+* EventText
-  * This is a list of the XmalRequestId for data refreshes, as well as commands like backup, restore, deployment using the XMLA endpoint.
+  * This is a list of the XmalRequestId with their EventText and EventTextHash for user queries, refresh commands, and other operations such as backup, restore, or deployment using the XMLA endpoint.
-  * Has one to one relatinship to the ExecutionMetrics table.
-  * Has columns like OperationDetailName, RequestApp, RequestID, Status, StatusCode, CommandHash feed to the "Filter on this page" of the "Command/Refresh" page.
-* Query
-  * This is a list of the XmalRequestId for user queries.
   * Has one to one relationship to the ExecutionMetrics table.
-  * Has columns like OperationDetailName, RequestApp, RequestID, Status, StatusCode, QueryHash, DatasetId, ReportId, VisualId, DurationBucket, DatasetMode, ReplicaId feed to the "Filter on this page" of the "Query" page.
+  * Having this in a separate table allows the ExecutionMetircs table to hit the [Log Analytics Query Limits](#considerations-and-limitations) at a later point.
 * Progress Report
   * Details of the data refresh at the table and partition level.
   * Has many to one relationship to the Command table.
-  * Feeds to the "Command/Refresh" page and the Drill through page: "Refresh details".
+  * Feeds into the "Command/Refresh" page and the Drill through page: "Refresh details".
    ![Screenshot of the model view.](./media/model-view.png)

 ### Page: Overview